Share

 • 14 February 2024 - Webinar: The Irish Department of Enterprise, Trand and Employment holds a webinar on Responsible Business landscape highlighting three Responsible Business initiatives: The OECD Guidelines for Multinational Enterprises on Responsible Business Conduct, the EU Corporate Sustainability Reporting Directive, and the proposed EU Directive on Corporate Sustainability Due Diligence.
 Information and registrations here.

-• 27 June 2023 - The Polish NCP organises a conference in Warsaw on the newly updated OECD Guidelines for Multinational Enterprises.
-The event will be held in Polish with simultaneous translation into English and Polish Sign Language.
-You can access the live broadcast here (11:00-13:00 Warsaw time).
+• 27 June 2023 - The Polish NCP organised a conference in Warsaw on the newly updated OECD Guidelines for Multinational Enterprises.
+The event was held in Polish with simultaneous translation into English and Polish Sign Language.
+You can access the video recording here.

 NCPs as grievance mechanisms